spring-projects-experimental/spring-boot-thin-launcher/README.md

 ```

+The plugin creates 2 tasks for every jar task in the project, one that
+reolves the dependencies, and one that copies the jar into the same
-A "dry run" can be executed in Gradle by calling the "thinResolve"
+location to make it easy to launch.
+A "dry run" can be executed in
-task defined by the plugin, e.g.
+Gradle by calling the "thinResolve" task defined by the plugin, e.g.

 ```
 $ cd samples/simple